mskcc/facetsHeatmap/README.md

 <img src="/inst/extdata/heatmap.png" alt="drawing" width="700"/>

-By default, it will cluster the samples with **K = 3**, reorder them based on cluster membership (labeled 'C1', 'C2', ..., 'CK') and by hierarchical clustering within clusters.
+By default, it will cluster the samples with **K**, reorder them based on cluster membership (labeled 'C1', 'C2', ..., 'CK') and by hierarchical clustering within clusters.
 The order of clusters are with increasing mean **tcn**.
 One can specify the maximum 'tcn' with argument **tcn.max** (default 6).
 If the 1D and 2D part don't align, try to fudge with changing the arguments **margin** and **mar** (above are the defaults), each parameters for **ggplot** of 2D and base R graphics